Injury and Illness

-Employers are also liable if staff members discriminate against each other because of injury or illness.
+Employers are also liable if staff members discriminate against each other because of injury or illness (see vicarious liability).

 Returning to work after injury or illness

-If you are returning to work after an injury or illness, your employer should make reasonable adjustments to help you, regardless of whether your injury or illness happened in or outside of work.
+An employer should make reasonable adjustments to assist any worker returning to work after injury or illness , regardless of whether the injury or illness happened in or outside of work.

-If you have been injured or ill and are trying to return to work, your employer should:
+If a worker has been injured or ill and are trying to return to work, the employer should:

-- make reasonable changes to the workplace or your hours to help you return safely
+- make reasonable changes to the workplace or workers hours to help them return safely

-- allow you to go back to your normal job if your doctor agrees
+- allow the worker to go back to their normal job if a doctor agrees

 - provide suitable alternative work if necessary

-- be actively involved in your rehabilitation and return to work if the injury was work-related
+- be actively involved in the rehabilitation and return to work if the injury was work-related; and

-- ensure you are not treated unfairly, bullied or harassed because of your injury or illness.
+- ensure the worker is not treated unfairly, bullied or harassed because of their injury or illness.